HURONIA WOODLAND OWNERS ASSOCIATION

 The Huronia Woodland Owners Association (HWOA) was formed in 1971 by an enthusiastic group of landowners and land interest groups who wanted a forum for interested people to promote wise use of forest resources on private land.
 After more than 50 years of service to our membership our main purpose has not changed.
 We have a common interest in forestry and the wise long term use of the forest resources including as wildlife habitat, for recreation, and forest products.

-In 2018, HWOA officially became the Simcoe County chapter of the Ontario Woodlot Association (OWA).
+In 2018, HWOA officially became the Huronia chapter of the Ontario Woodlot Association (OWA).
 Chapter membership is included with your OWA membership.

 Board of Directors